What is Intellectual Property?

 Intellectual Property are inventions, artwork, designs, and other works that have been given a tangible form.
 An idea by itself is not a form of intellectual property.
 Some common forms of Intellectual Property are trademarks, copyrights, patents and trade secrets.
 Like all other forms of property, intellectual property rights and ownership, are regulated by the federal government in order to enable the creators of it to reap the associated recognition or financial benefits.

 Trent's Intellectual Property Policy

-The important behind the production and creation of knowledge is fully understood by Trent.
+The importance behind the production and creation of knowledge is fully understood by Trent.
 Through publication and mobilization of this knowledge, Trent's researchers can strive to benefit society.
 As such, Trent makes no claim over the ownership of the intellectual property produced by its faculty, or students, during the course of their employment or studies.
-However, when intellectual property is produced through the utilization of the Universities facilities, resources or services, Trent and the producer become legally, financially and ethically entwined together.
+However, when intellectual property is produced through the utilization of the University's facilities, resources or services, Trent and the producer become legally, financially and ethically entwined together.
 It is because of this that the University asks all producers to disclose to the University when they believe that they have produced new Intellectual Property.

 Confidentiality is often an important aspect of managing IP.
 If you have an invention, software or an idea that might lead to IP, we advise that you contact us as soon as possible and always prior to any public disclosure.